LoryPack/LLM-LieDetector/README.md

 ## Caveats

-- While we worked at this project, we used the term `probes` instead of `elicitation questions`, as they are now indicated in the paper.
+- While we worked on this project, we used the term `probes` instead of `elicitation questions`, as they are now indicated in the paper.
 The previous term stuck in the repository, which still uses it.
 - In the paper, we say that we use 48 elicitation questions.
 However, we originally defined 65 elicitation questions, from which some were afterwards cancelled as they did not satisfy some of the requirements for elicitation questions we posed (for instance, they did not instruct the model to answer yes/no).
 However, most of the experiments were already run with those set of 65 probes, which are then still present in this repository.
 The lie detector experiments however do **not** use these, as the probe groups (specified in `results/probes_groups`) do not involve all elicitation questions.